wavefrontHQ/docs/pages/doc/wavefront_spring_boot_tutorial.md

 permalink: wavefront_springboot_tutorial.html
 summary: Configure Wavefront for Spring Boot with a sample application.
 ---
-In the tutorial, you use Wavefront for Spring Boot with the Spring pet clinic sample application.
+In this tutorial, you use Wavefront for Spring Boot with the Spring pet clinic sample application.
 Let's get started!

 ## Prerequisites

-* Java 8 or above
+* Java 8 or above.
-* Maven 3.3+ or Gradle 6.3 or later
+* Maven 3.3+ or Gradle 6.3 or later.
   <br/>See [System Requirements](https://docs.spring.io/spring-boot/docs/2.3.0.RC1/reference/html/getting-started.html#getting-started-system-requirements) in the Spring Boot documentation.
 * Clone the sample pet clinic application.
   ```